 The mission of the Great Basin College (GBC) Behavioral Intervention Team is to provide the broadest base of knowledge and skills designed to help students, faculty and staff during difficult times and personal crisis.
 The Vice President for Student and Academic Affairs oversees the BIT team and the volunteer members are Classified staff, Administrative Faculty and Academic faculty from around the GBC service areas.
 The BIT meets on a regular basis to share general information regarding resources available and provides for ongo-ing training to ensure the availability of assistance to those in crisis, regardless of the nature of the situation.
 Most of the BIT team members have been trained in either ASIST or SAFE talk suicide prevention techniques.
-The team has protocols in place to ensure open communication between departments while main-taining the confidentiality necessary to respond quickly in a crisis situation.
-The Director of Environmental Health, Safety & Security has received national certification training in Advanced Violence Risk Assess-ment from the National Behavioral Intervention Team Association (NaBITA).
-This training assists the team in determining if there is an immediate threat level.
-It also assists in determining whether the threat is to-ward the individual themselves, a specific individual or others in a more general perception.
+The team has protocols in place to ensure open communication between departments while maintaining the confidentiality necessary to respond quickly in a crisis situation.

-If you believe you or anyone else at your campus or center is in need of the assistance of the team please contact the Assistant to the Vice President for Student and Academic Affairs at 775-327-2115 and she will arrange for the appropriate team member to respond.
+If you believe you or anyone else at your campus or center is in need of the assistance of the team please contact the Assistant to the Vice President for Student and Academic Affairs at 775-327-2115 and they will arrange for the appropriate team member to respond.
 If you have an emergency call 911, the security cell at 775-934-4923, or the Center Director for immediate response.